 NOTE: Dropshipping is a form of third-party fulfillment, and all three methods are forms of order fulfillment.
 It’s not a question of order fulfillment vs. dropshipping, but of which form of order fulfillment is best for you.

 As a retailer, you need to decide which process will work best for your business.
 We’ve sourced the pros and cons of each to help you decide on the right method.

 - More control.
 You are responsible for your own product and know for sure if you’re running low.

 - Easier to resolve shipping errors.
 Instead of having to communicate with a third party, you can resolve any fulfillment errors without having to play middleman.

 - Establishes buyer trust.
 Buyers want to feel as if someone is taking personal responsibility for their order.
 Fulfilling orders yourself helps establish this.

 - Requires larger initial investment.
 You will have to buy wholesale inventory upfront as well as create an infrastructure for storage and shipping.

 - Not scalable.
 Unless you want to invest in a warehouse of your own, merchant fulfillment is not a scalable model.
 As orders grow, it will become increasingly difficult to manage merchant fulfillment.

 - Calls for a separate area of expertise.
 You have to be good at selling, promotion, supply chain management, inventory management, shipping solutions, and customer service.
-Automation systems like ours at ecomdash can streamline and simplify the process, but without software, it’s pretty challenging.
+Ecommerce management systems like ours can streamline and simplify the process, but without software, it’s pretty challenging.